On the semicontinuity problem of fibers and global $F$-regularity: Characterization of globally -regular varieties

-\begin{proof} We refer to (\cite{Hu}, Exercise 9.3).
-There, the proof is given only to local rings; however, as the injective hull still exists in the category of graded rings, the lemma holds for a graded ring $(R,\fm)$ as well. \end{proof}
+\begin{proof} We refer the reader to \cite[Exercise 9.3]{Hu}.
+There, the proof is given only for local rings.
+However, as the injective hull exists in the category of graded rings, the lemma holds for a graded ring $(R,\fm)$ as well. \end{proof}

-Now let $R$ be a reduced Noetherian ring of characteristic $p > 0$ such that $R^{\frac{1}{p}}$ is module-finite over $R$.
+Now let $R$ be a reduced Noetherian ring of characteristic $p > 0$ such that $R^{\frac{1}{p}}$ is module-finite over $R$ (such a ring is called \textit{F-finite}).
 Then $R$ is \textit{strongly F-regular} if for $c \in R$ not in every minimal prime of $R$, the $R$-module map $R \to R^{\frac{1}{q}}$ sending $1$ to $c^{\frac{1}{q}}$ splits for $q \gg 0$.
 For more results concerning this notion, we refer to \cite{HoHu1}.
 Here we only mention the following:

-\begin{proposition}[Hochster-Huneke] Assume $R$ is a reduced Noetherian ring of characteristic $p>0$ such that $R \to R^{\frac{1}{p}}$ is module-finite.
+\begin{proposition}[Hochster-Huneke] Assume that $R$ is a reduced $F$-finite Noetherian ring of characteristic $p>0$.
 Then the following hold:

-\begin{enumerate} \item[$\mathrm{(1)}$] Any regular ring is strongly $F$-regular.
+\begin{enumerate} \item Any regular ring is strongly $F$-regular.

-\item[$\mathrm{(2)}$] $R$ is strongly $F$-regular if and only if $R_{P}$ is strongly $F$-regular for every prime $P$ of $R$.
+\item $R$ is strongly $F$-regular if and only if $R_{P}$ is strongly $F$-regular for every prime $P$ of $R$.

-\item[$\mathrm{(3)}$] Let $c \in R$ be any element such that it is not in any minimal prime of $R$ and $R_{c}$ is strongly $F$-regular.
+\item Let $c \in R$ be any element such that it is not in any minimal prime of $R$ and $R_{c}$ is strongly $F$-regular.
 Then $R$ is strongly $F$-regular if and only if the map of $R$-modules $R \to R^{\frac{1}{q}}; 1 \to c^{\frac{1}{q}}$ splits for some $q=p^e$.

 \end{enumerate} \end{proposition}